-Puppy owners often believe that socialization or socializing a dog is as simple as giving a puppy the opportunity to play with other puppies or dogs, and meeting numerous people.
+Many owners often believe that socialization or socializing a dog is as simple as giving a puppy the opportunity to play with other puppies or dogs, and meeting numerous people.
 This is not a socialization program for your puppy.
-Owners of a juvenile or adult dog often have the misguided belief that letting their dog run free at a dog park, or taking them on leash to a big chain pet store where the dog ends up straining at the end of the leash to either get to other dogs, or to avoid other dogs, is a way to socialize the dog.
+Owners of a juvenile or adult dog often have the misguided belief that letting their dog run free at a dog park, placing them in doggie daycare, or taking them on leash to a big chain pet store where the dog ends up straining at the end of the leash to either get to other dogs, or to avoid other dogs, is a way to socialize the dog.
 These unstructured experiences are not a socialization program; they may do more harm than good.

 Socialization or socializing your dog is a carefully structured process to prevent the puppy from developing unreasonable fears during this sensitive period.
 Socialization helps to develop the puppy into a confident and well-mannered member of the community that behaves in a acceptable manner with people and animals.

 Weeks 3-12 of a puppy’s life comprise the critical primary socialization period.
 This is the period of time when exposure to people, places and things can have long lasting effects on the puppy’s development and behavior, both positive and negative.
 This is important to understand because behavior problems often take root in the first four-months of the puppy’s life, but may not show up for months.
 (Food guarding, possessiveness, separation anxiety, fear of unfamiliar things, places, people, etc…) The second socialization period begins at about 4-5 months and will last until the dog is 18 months or older.
 It is during this time that social behaviors continue to develop and change.

 We want our dogs to be well-rounded to differing things, people, and experiences so that they recognize normal and novel things they may be exposed to so they don’t view these things as aliens or strange things they should fear later in life.

 Expose Without Overwhelming